kontent-ai/delivery-sdk-js/DOCS.md

 # JavaScript Delivery SDK Documentation

-JavaScript Delivery SDK is a client library for retrieving content from [Kentico Kontent](https://kontent.ai/) using Delivery API.
+JavaScript Delivery SDK is a client library for retrieving content from [Kontent by Kentico](https://kontent.ai/) using Delivery API.
 The client library is written in TypeScript and published in formats `UMD`, `ES2015`, and `CommonJs`.
 It works both in browser & node.

 - [JavaScript Delivery SDK Documentation](#javascript-delivery-sdk-documentation)
   - [Installation](#installation)